Kermalis/VGMusicStudio/README.md

 ## General
 * Show tooltips in the VoiceTableEditor which provide a huge chunk of information
-* Add "Metroid Fusion" & "Metroid: Zero Mission" engine information
 * MIDI saving - preview the MIDI with the Sequencer class
 * MIDI saving - UI with saving options, such as remapping
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Maybe a nice waveform
 * Exception handling for invalid config
-* Let on-screen piano play notes or interact with MIDI keyboard
 * Remove "private set" in config and add saving of config
-* Default remap voice
+* Let the on-screen piano play notes or interact with a MIDI keyboard
 * Offset for the event you're editing
-* Put the event parameter as text in the parameter name label, so there is reference to the original value or in MODT/Note's cases, text representation
+* Put the event parameter as text in the parameter name label, so there is reference to the original value (or in MODT/Note's cases, text representation)
 * Buttons in the taskbar like with most music players
 * Tempo numerical (it fits)
 * Detachable piano